 Help your employees find the resources they need to do their jobs.
 Make sure they have the appropriate technology.
 You can check with the Division of Information Technology about borrowing laptops or other devices.
 Some internet providers are offering free internet access for a limited time.

 For some employees, work may be their only connection with others, and working from home can be difficult.
 Schedule virtual meetings to see how projects are going and ask your team how they're handling working remotely.
 You can use Microsoft Teams for video calls or phone calls.
-Learn more about using Microsoft Teams on LinkedIn Learning.
+Learn more about using Microsoft Teams.

 When your employees feel like they have connections, they're better able to cope with stress and change.